syscoin/syscoin-api/server/nodejs/README.md

 1. Run the test suite using the commend below, ensuring both Syscoin API Server and the Syscoin Core RPC Server are running.

    **Note**: Depending on network variables some tests may fail due to lack of confirmation on transactions/operations earlier in
      the test suite.
-These are typically `offerAccept` and `offerAcceptFeedback` tests; these are technically false positive failures.
+The test try to accomodate this by waiting 3mins for confirmations around these confirmation-sensitive transaction types.
+These are typically `offerAccept` and `offerAcceptFeedback` tests.
+Additionally if the `TEST_*` identifiers you're using in `Config.js` have large result lists you may need to modify the specifics tests by adding a `this.timeout(n)` where `n` represents a time in ms that allows for the full response to be returned.
+The default is 2000ms.
    ```
    npm run test
    ```